jamestjsp/SLICOT_C/docs/CONTRIBUTING.md

       std::vector<double>& y,
       int& num_samples);
   ```
-- **CSV Data Format**: The `load_test_data_from_csv` utility reads the specified columns (e.g., "U1", "U2") and loads them into separate vectors.
+- **CSV Data Format**: The `load_test_data_from_csv` utility reads the specified columns (e.g., "U1", "U2") and loads them into separate vectors
-- **Data Rearrangement**: For multi-column time-series data loaded via CSV, the test fixture must handle the loaded vectors appropriately for the expected matrix storage format.
+- **Data Rearrangement**: For multi-column time-series data loaded via CSV, the test fixture must handle the loaded vectors appropriately for the expected matrix storage format
-- The CSV header names **MUST** exactly match the `input_columns`/`output_columns` specified in the test fixture.
+- The CSV header names **MUST** exactly match the `input_columns`/`output_columns` specified in the test fixture
-- `SetUp` loads/defines data, performs necessary rearrangements, updates `NSMP` (number of samples), calculates LDs, and sizes output vectors.
+- `SetUp` loads/defines data, performs necessary rearrangements, updates `NSMP` (number of samples), calculates LDs, and sizes output vectors
-- Tests call the C wrapper, `ASSERT_EQ` the info code, and `EXPECT_NEAR` the numerical results.
+- Tests call the C wrapper, `ASSERT_EQ` the info code, and `EXPECT_NEAR` the numerical results
 - **Numerical Tolerance**: Use realistic tolerances for numerical comparisons.
 Start with `1e-3` but adjust to `5e-3` or higher if the algorithm shows natural numerical variations.
-The computed results should be very close to expected values but may have small differences due to compiler optimizations, different numerical libraries, or natural precision variations in iterative algorithms.
+The computed results should be very close to expected values but may have small differences due to compiler optimizations, different numerical libraries, or natural precision variations in iterative algorithms
-- **Verify Expected Results**: Double-check expected results (`.res` files, documentation examples, original Fortran example programs `examples/*.f` as per rep96-1.pdf Ch.
+- **Verify Expected Results**: Double-check expected results (`.res` files, documentation examples, original Fortran example programs `examples/*.f` as per `rep96-1.pdf` Ch.
 4 & App.
 C) against independent simulations (e.g., using Python control libraries) if possible, as documentation examples may contain errors.
-Use the verified results in the test fixture. **Important**: If computed results are consistently close to each other but slightly different from documentation values, trust the computed results and adjust expected values accordingly.
+Use the verified results in the test fixture. **Important**: If computed results are consistently close to each other but slightly different from documentation values, trust the computed results and adjust expected values accordingly
+- Include specific test cases for zero-dimension inputs to ensure correct handling by the wrapper and alignment with Fortran routine behavior

 ### Additional Requirements
-- **Filenames**: All C source and header files must use lowercase naming (e.g., `ab05od.c`, not `AB05OD.c`).
+- **Filenames**: All C source and header files must use lowercase naming (e.g., `ab05od.c`, not `AB05OD.c`)
 - **Error Handling**: Use `CHECK_ALLOC` after `malloc`.
 Implement `goto cleanup` for error exits.
 Free all allocated memory in the cleanup block.
-Return appropriate info codes (negative for wrapper errors, Fortran info otherwise).
+Return appropriate info codes (negative for wrapper errors, Fortran info otherwise)

 ## 1. Project Structure